Japan's Kishida lays out new contigency plan against Omicron risk

 By Leika Kihara and Kantaro Komiya

-Kishida also said the government will decide next week whether to extend border controls, which he described as having successfully prevented infection numbers from spiking.
+Kishida also said the government will decide next week whether to extend border controls, which he said had prevented a spike in infection numbers.

 "We'll prepare to shift the focus of Japan's Omicron response to domestic measures to guard against the worst-case scenario of a possible spike in community transmissions," Kishida told a news conference.